The Art of Saying No: Essentialism For Clear Thinking And Simple Living

 It removes the "maybe" zone that causes decision fatigue.

-By only committing to things that truly excite you, you naturally practice minimalism habits and keep your mental load light.
+By only committing to things that truly excite you, you naturally practice 10 minimalism habits to stop overthinking at work and keep your mental load light.

 3. The Dan Of Danshari Commitments